BECOMING A UWC STUDENT

 UWC is the right fit for you if….

-- you are enthusiastic about new experiences and open to getting to know different people and cultures
+- you are enthusiastic about new experiences and open to getting to know new cultures and ways to approach life

 - you are willing to fully commit and contribute to the activities and the social life of the UWC community

 - you have the talent and motivation to successfully complete the academic program

 - you would like to do well, but are not a perfectionist

 - you are resilient and can easily adapt to a changing environment or new situations

 - you show genuine interest in the values of the UWC movement

 - you value dialogue between people from different backgrounds

 - you are able to be emphatic towards the needs of others